 Rebecca Rosenberg is a Staff Attorney at Justice for Our Neighbors (JFON) in Austin, TX.
 Ms. Rosenberg works with unaccompanied minors who are in removal proceedings or who are applying for special immigrant juvenile (SIJ) status.
 A graduate of the University of Texas School of Law, Ms. Rosenberg was previously a court- appointed family law attorney for children and parents involved in child abuse and neglect proceedings.
 Her background also includes about two years working for Texas Rio Grande Legal Aid in their Austin and Edinburg, TX offices.
 Prior to law school, she was an AmeriCorps volunteer at La Puente Home, a homelessness organization in rural southern Colorado.
 There Ms. Rosenberg was a case manager serving families as they transitioned out of homelessness.

-Elissa Steglich currently teaches and supervises students at the Immigration Clinic of the University of Texas School of Law.
-In her almost 20 years advocating for immigrant rights, especially the rights of immigrant children, she has provideddirect representation to asylum seekers, immigrant children, and immigrant victims of violence and human trafficking.
-In addition, Professor Steglich has trained to pro bono attorneys, state court judges and child welfare workers and administrators on legal protections available to immigrant children.
+Elissa Steglich is Clinical Professor and Co-Director of the Immigration Clinic at the University of Texas School of Law.
+In her 20 years advocating for immigrant rights, she has provided direct representation to asylum seekers, immigrant children, and immigrant survivors of violence and human trafficking.
+Professor Steglich regularly presents at scholarly conferences, public events, and professional trainings.

 Aimee Maldonado is a Public Interest Attorney with the Randall O. Sorrels Legal Clinics at South Texas College of Law Houston where she teaches and supervises students in the Immigration Clinic.
 She graduated from South Texas College of Law Houston in 2004 and obtained her B.B.A. from Baylor University where she majored in International Business and Marketing in 2001.
 Before returning to work at her Alma Matter, she was the Supervising Attorney of the Unaccompanied Minors Program at the Cabrini Center for Immigrant Legal Assistance at Catholic Charities of the Archdiocese of Galveston-Houston.
 Previously, Ms. Maldonado had her own practice for five years, which focused on removal proceedings, and family-based immigration, as well as family law.
 As part of her family law practice, the family court regularly appointed her to serve as amicus attorney and attorney ad litem for children in custody and child protective services cases.
 Prior to having her own practice, Ms. Maldonado worked in immigration firms in Houston and Dallas.
 Ms. Maldonado is an active member of the American Immigration Lawyers Association and the local community where she presents at Continuing Legal Education courses and community outreach events.